SH20RAJ/startups/plan.md

 - [x] **Building Progress**: Percentage tracking for development phase
 - [x] **TypeScript**: Fully typed with comprehensive interfaces

-## 🎯 FINAL STATUS: COMPLETE!
+## 🎯 FINAL STATUS: COMPLETE + REAL STARTUPS INTEGRATED!

-**The startup portfolio has been completely revamped with a modern, mobile-first design system that matches the reference images:**
+**The startup portfolio has been completely revamped with a modern, mobile-first design system that matches the reference images, plus integration of 5 real startups:**

 ### Key Achievements:
 - ✅ **Fixed Sidebar**: Professional sidebar that stays in place while content scrolls